-- Representatives from organizations specializing in working with underserved racially and ethnically diverse communities - Representatives from LGBTQ+ communities - Victims of domestic violence and sexual abuse - People with lived experience of homelessness
+- Representatives from youth from historically marginalized communities - Representatives from organizations specializing in working with underserved racially and ethnically diverse communities - Representatives from LGBTQ+ communities - Victims of domestic violence and sexual abuse - People with lived experience of homelessness

 Counties are required to demonstrate a partnership with constituents and stakeholders throughout the process that includes meaningful stakeholder involvement on mental health and substance use disorder policy, program planning and implementation, monitoring, workforce, quality improvement, evaluation, health equity, evaluation, and budget allocations.
-Meaningful stakeholder engagement requires that counties conduct a community planning process that is open to all interested stakeholders and that stakeholders have opportunities to provide feedback on key planning decisions.
-Stakeholder engagement should not be limited to individuals who belong to organizations or advocacy groups.
+64 Meaningful stakeholder engagement requires that counties conduct a community planning process that is open to all interested stakeholders and that stakeholders have opportunities to provide feedback on key planning decisions.